 On December 5, 2017 the U.S. Supreme Court allowed the third version of the Travel Ban to take effect – at least on a preliminary basis.

-The current resolution states that the travel regulations once announced for October 18, 2017, as well as the associated restrictions for entry to the U.S., apply to certain countries with immediate effect.
+The current resolution states that the travel regulations once announced for October 18, 2017, as well as the associated restrictions for entry to the U.S., apply to certain countries with immediate effect and until further notice.

 The current decision of the Supreme Court also overrules the "Bona Fide" exemption of November 13, 2017 of the 9th Federal Appeals Tribunal.
 This exemption would have allowed nationals of Iran, Yemen, Libya, Somalia, Syria and Chad to continue to enter the United States, if they could prove close family or business relations with the United States.

-In the meantime, the new regulations have been implemented or announced on all official government websites, in particular the suspension of the "Bona Fide" regulationss.
+In the meantime, the new regulations have been implemented or announced on all official government websites, in particular the suspension of the "Bona Fide" regulations.

 On September 24, 2017, U.S. President Trump has announced a new order called "Enhancing Vetting Capabilities and Processes for Detecting Attempted Entry into the United States by Terrorists or Other Public Safety Threats".
 It refers directly to the Executive Order 13780 issued in March 2017 and includes new entry restrictions for certain countries.